Congregation Beth Israel (Berkeley, California): Recent events

 Silverman returned to Israel in 2006, and was replaced by Yonatan Cohen.
 Cohen, a native of Israel who grew up outside Tel Aviv, had moved with his family to Montreal when he was 10.
-Though his parents were not observant, Cohen became more-so, aligning first with the Conservative movement, and then studying at the "Modern Open Orthodox" Yeshivat Chovevei Torah in New York City, headed by Rabbi Avi Weiss.
+Though his parents were not observant, Cohen became more-so, aligning first with the Conservative movement, and then studying at the Orthodox Yeshivat Chovevei Torah in New York City, headed by Rabbi Avi Weiss.

 Rabbi Max Davis, a 2008 graduate of Yeshivat Chovevei Torah, joined the congregation that year as rabbinic educator.
 He earned his master's degree in Jewish education from Yeshiva University in 2009, and in August 2010 he moved to Congregation B'nai Torah of Springfield, Massachusetts.

 As of 2019, the rabbi was Yonatan Cohen.